dandevri/minor-pm/README.md

 $ npm start
 ```
 You should see the following message:
-> The server is runnong on: http://localhost:1337
+> The server is running on: http://localhost:1337

 4. Expose the server
 ```